Joseph0M/DIYson-SolarCycle/README.md

 # DIYson-SolarCycle-Firmware
 Firmware that adds support for solar tracking, WiFi Comaptibility and other Smart fetures to Steven Bennett's DIYson Lamp Project.
 The firmware is designed to be run on a Raspberry Pi Zero for it's high processing capability.
 Please see Releses for the most up-to-date verison
+See the [Progress Board](https://github.com/users/Joseph0M/projects/1) to see current progress

 ## Hardware Info